A Robust $\widetilde{\mathcal{O}}(1/\sqrt{T})$ Rate for Unprojected TD Learning with Linear Function Approximation: Unprojected Temporal Difference Learning

-From a technical point of view, the advantage of this potential is that the mean-path TD update $\bar \bg(\btheta)$ satisfies the equality in the following theorem.
-Instead, using the objective function in \ref{eq:old_obj}, one instead would obtain an inequality.
-In a sense, the results in \citet{liu2021temporal} show that this is the ``correct'' potential function for TD(0). \begin{theorem}{(\citep[Theorem~1]{liu2021temporal})} For any $\btheta\in\R^d$, we have
+From a technical point of view, the advantage of this potential is that the stationary update $\bar{\bg}(\btheta)$ satisfies the equality in the following theorem.
+In a sense, the results in \citet{liu2021temporal} indicate that this is the ``correct" potential function for TD(0). \begin{lemma}{\citep[Theorem~1]{liu2021temporal}} For any $\btheta\in\R^d$, we have